i3dsymposium/i3dsymposium.github.io/2024/keynotes.md

           bio of the author (optional)

 keynotes:
-  - title: "The Gates of Graphics: a deep dive into making your own Computer Graphics hardware"
-    abstract: |
-      We use incredibly powerful hardware everyday, from many-core CPUs to GPUs of extreme performance.
-This has created unprecedented and exciting opportunities, but the increase in complexity inside our computers has become hard to grasp.
-This makes it difficult to understand, to explain and to experiment with the hardware that lies between our code and the pixels on our screen.

-      In this talk I will recount my quest to explore hardware design for Computer Graphics, using inexpensive FPGAs and modern open-source tools.
-Through strange examples and uncanny architectures, we will see how little it takes, in fact, to do interesting graphics effects and design your own specialized hardware.
-We will discuss whether and when this can make sense nowadays.

-      As a researcher trained on GPUs but with a lacking background in hardware design, I'll share what I learned, what I was able to make, the mistakes and surprises I faced, the great community I met along the way, and what this can mean for us as Computer Graphics enthusiasts and researchers.

-    author: "Sylvain Lefebvre, Senior Researcher, Inria"
-    headshot: "img/sylvainlefebvre_headshot.jpg"
-    bio: |
-      Sylvain Lefebvre is a senior researcher at Inria (France), where he leads the MFX team.

-      His main research focus is on geometry modeling, processing and procedural synthesis in the context of additive manufacturing, most often targeting GPU algorithms.
-Sylvain received the EUROGRAPHICS Young Researcher Award in 2010.

-      From 2012 to 2017 he was the principal investigator of the ERC ShapeForge (StG) and IceXL (PoC) projects.
-He created and is the lead developer of the IceSL software for additive manufacturing.

-      Sylvain is now investigating the use of FPGA architectures for his research, for education and for fun.
-He develops the Silice language for this purpose.

   - title: "AI in Play: The Impact of the AI Revolution on Gaming"
     abstract: |
       The AI revolution is reshaping the landscape of numerous industries with groundbreaking technologies like ChatGPT, Midjourney, and others at the forefront.
 These innovations are not only technological breakthroughs; they are fundamentally altering how we develop and interact with tech, including video games.